Alaska Hunt Planning: Getting Started

 - Alaska Atlas and Gazetteer: An essential tool for any Alaska hunt; used by most air services as a general reference guide.

-- Alaska Game Saver: Citric acid powder for caring for your game meat in warm field conditions.
+- Food Grade Citric Acid Powder: Citric acid powder for caring for your game meat in warm field conditions.

 - The Alaska River Guide: The go-to book on river systems around the state of Alaska.
 If you're planning a float hunt, you need this book.